staythepath/chatarr/README.md

 # Chatarr

 Chatarr is an OpenAI based chatbot that integrates with Radarr.
 Whenever the chatbot mentions a movie, you simply click it to add it to Radarr and download it.
 There are popovers for movies and people.
+It's a good way to fill up your drives and learn about new movies if that's something you want to do.

 Person popovers have birth/death day, movie credits and a biography.
 From the person popover, you can click any of the movie credits to ask the chatbot about that particular movie.
 There are also buttons to ask the chat bot about the person, go to their IMDb and go to their wiki.